Train-In-Blocks-Ltd/Landing/content/5-ways-this-blog-will-benefit-you.md

 ## 3. We don't like spam either
 Sign-up to our mailing list to get notified of our blog posts, special offers and exclusive content.
 We will only send out emails that are relevant and as specified by you in the options.

-We've made it pain-free to access your email preferences as well to make any adjustments.
+We've made it pain-free to access your email preferences to make any adjustments.
+You'll find the option when you receive any of our emails.

 <br/><br/>